icco/natnatnat/README.md

 ## Install

+NOTE: Due to some changes in gulp, this whole pipeline is broken.
+I need to spend some time to fix, but haven't had a chance, sorry.

  0. Install Go
  1. Download [the Google Go App Engine SDK](https://cloud.google.com/appengine/downloads#Google_App_Engine_SDK_for_Go).
  2. Extract the SDK into a folder, and assign the location of it to the variable in `GOAPP` in the Makefile